EKGF/movie-demonstrator/overview.md

 # Objectives

-Want to provide real examples of the Data Pillar outputs associated with each other and different levels of maturity.
+To provide real examples of the Data Pillar outputs that are associated with each other and different levels of maturity.

-Take the same artifact e.g. Ontology through different levels
+To take the same artifact e.g. Ontology through different levels.

-Aim to test/prove/illustrate the maturity level criteria
+To test/prove/illustrate the maturity level criteria.

-Want coordinated set of artifacts that we can enrich to different levels of maturity:
+To coordinate a set of artifacts that we can enrich to different levels of maturity.

-(Use Cases - not part of Data Pillar but needed for scoping and purpose)
+(The use Cases are not part of the Data Pillar but are needed for scoping and purpose)

  - Vocabulary